Drug and Alcohol Rehab in Bromley

 This continual use will have caused your brain to expect the chemicals it usually receives from drugs or alcohol, and over time it will have stopped producing them itself.

 A detox is the process of slowly – or suddenly – ceasing use of the substance, so that the body and brain can adjust to the lack safely.

-A detox also involves the management and treatment of any side effects that may occur as a result of this withdrawal.
+Drug and alcohol detox also involves the management and treatment of any side effects that may occur as a result of this drug or alcohol withdrawal.

 These withdrawal symptoms can include:

 - Mood swing

 Other drug or alcohol withdrawal symptoms such as seizures and hallucinations are rare but become more common with severe or long-lasting addictions.